 The primary focus of analog data collection was to examine team leadership in contexts whereby the team is operating within isolated, confined, and extreme environments (ICE).
-Analog data collection focused on the nature of team leadership (and what constitutes effective leadership) over time as most of what is known regarding team leadership has occurred outside the context of space flight and similar ICE environments and has been static in nature.
-With regards to team leadership not only were the types of leader behavior investigated, but the degree to which these behaviors were distributed throughout the team (i.e., enacted collectively) and the relation to key team processes and outcomes were examined.
+Analog data collection focused on the nature of team leadership over time as most of what is known regarding team leadership has occurred outside the context of space flight and similar ICE environments and has been static in nature.
+With regards to team leadership not only were the types of leader behavior investigated, but the degree to which these behaviors were distributed throughout the team and the relation to key team processes and outcomes were examined.

 The goal of the laboratory investigation was to supplement data collection in the analog environment, where the focus was more on temporal components with respect to team leadership.
 Efforts with respect to this thrust were primarily geared toward data cleaning and analysis, along with the coding of a subset of the team’s communication for team leadership behaviors.

-Results from the analog indicated that while leadership was a mixture of hierarchical and shared, it was most often distributed through the crew, as seen in both the 14- and 30-day HERA campaigns.
-Most often, results indicated no single member engaging in leadership functions of a specific type (i.e., action, transition, interpersonal) to the exclusion of other team members engaging in the specified group of leadership functions.
+Results from the HERA habitat indicated that while leadership was a mixture of hierarchical and shared, it was most often distributed through the crew, as seen in both the 14- and 30-day HERA campaigns.
+Most often, results indicated no single member engaging in leadership functions of a specific type such as action, transition, and interpersonal to the exclusion of other team members engaging in the specified group of leadership functions.
 Results also point to the functionality of sharing leadership.
 The sharing of transition phase leadership behaviors was significantly correlated with teamwork, cohesion, and effectiveness.
 Similar results were obtained with respect to the sharing of action phase leadership behaviors.
 Finally, the sharing of interpersonal leadership behaviors was significantly related to teamwork and cohesion.
-Trends for the sharing of interpersonal leadership being positively related to team effectiveness were evidenced, but did not reach significance most likely due to low sample size.

 2) Laboratory Investigation: